Vado42-chris/xi-io-Vector-Forge-UI/docs/BUILD_FAILURES_AND_FIXES.md

 ### Next Steps

-1. Fix remaining blendMode in sublayer creation (line 1283)
-2. Add proper type assertions for SVG elements
+1. Add proper type assertions for SVG elements
-3. Verify TextShape and EllipseShape properties in syncLayersFromSvg
+2. Verify TextShape and EllipseShape properties in syncLayersFromSvg
-4. Test in browser to verify functionality
+3. Test in browser to verify functionality